freedomofpress/securedrop-client/client/README.md

 poetry install
 ```

-9. Run the client
+8. Run the client

 ```
-poetry run securedrop_client
+poetry run python -m securedrop_client
 ```

 ### Production environment

+**NOTE:** You can use the [`try-client-pr.py`](https://github.com/freedomofpress/securedrop-workstation/blob/main/scripts/try-client-pr.py) script in the SecureDrop Workstation repository to build and install packages from a specific branch, to use with a staging or production environment.

-Running the SecureDrop client in a production environment will use a `~/.securedrop_client` as its configuration directory.
+Running the SecureDrop client in a SecureDrop Workstation production environment will use a `~/.securedrop_client` as its configuration directory.
 The gpg key in the `sd-gpg` AppVM configured during `make all` will be used to decrypt messages.

 The SecureDrop client will open or export file submissions within disposable AppVms.